Virtual TimeClock Knowledge Base

 Our Network Edition allows an unlimited number of users to clock in from multiple computers.
 Licensing for this edition is based on the number of computers accessing the TimeClock Server.

 Licensing Based on Number of Computers

 We call each computer that connects to the time clock, whether for administrative duties or for punching in and out, a 'client.'
 You can purchase as few or as many client licenses as makes sense for your company.
 If you no longer use the software on a client computer, you can remove the license registration so that another computer can use the license.

 Access Virtual TimeClock via Remote Session

-We license based on the number of computers you use to access the TimeClock Server.
+Network Edition is licensed based on the number of computers you use to access the TimeClock Server.
 You can remotely view a computer that has Virtual TimeClock installed on it, however the computer you are using to remote in with will also require a license.
-Consider this when viewing our store page and pricing.
-Contact us for clarification about pricing if you are unsure.
+Consider this as you review our pricing page.

 Using a Terminal Server

 Virtual TimeClock can be deployed in a terminal services environment, but you need to consider how our licensing works.
 For example, each account on the terminal server that runs a Virtual TimeClock Client requires a license.
 Click to learn more about how Virtual TimeClock works in a terminal services environment.

 A Site License consists of one (1) TimeClock Server and an unlimited number of client computers at a single (1) business location.